EncyclopediaRed/btcamp-87826/content/support.md

-          individual person in your Contributions to use the name or likeness of each and every such identifiable individual person to enable inclusion and use of your Contributions in any manner contemplated by the Site and these Terms of Use.Your Contributions are not false, inaccurate, or misleading.Your Contributions are not unsolicited or unauthorized advertising, promotional materials, pyramid schemes, chain letters, spam, mass mailings, or other forms of solicitation.<br /><br />\n\nYour Contributions are not obscene, lewd, lascivious, filthy, violent, harassing, libelous, slanderous, or otherwise objectionable (as determined by us).Your Contributions do not ridicule, mock, disparage, intimidate, or abuse anyone.<br /><br />\n\nYour Contributions are not used to harass or threaten (in the legal sense of those terms) any other person and to promote violence against a specific person or class of people.Your Contributions do not violate any applicable law, regulation, or rule.Your Contributions do not violate the privacy or publicity rights of any third party.<br /><br />\n\nYour Contributions do not violate any applicable law concerning child pornography, or otherwise intended to protect the health or well-being of minors;<br /><br />\n\nYour Contributions do not include any offensive comments that are connected to race, national origin, gender, sexual preference, or physical handicap.Your Contributions do not otherwise violate, or link to material that violates, any
+          individual person in your Contributions to use the name or likeness of each and every such identifiable individual person to enable inclusion and use of your Contributions in any manner contemplated by the Site and these Terms of Use. - Your Contributions are not false, inaccurate, or misleading. - Your Contributions are not unsolicited or unauthorized advertising, promotional materials, pyramid schemes, chain letters, spam, mass mailings, or other forms of solicitation.<br /><br /> - Your Contributions are not obscene, lewd, lascivious, filthy, violent, harassing, libelous, slanderous, or otherwise objectionable (as determined by us). - Your Contributions do not ridicule, mock, disparage, intimidate, or abuse anyone.<br /><br /> - Your Contributions are not used to harass or threaten (in the legal sense of those terms) any other person and to promote violence against a specific person or class of people. - Your Contributions do not violate any applicable law, regulation, or rule. - Your Contributions do not violate the privacy or publicity rights of any third party.<br /><br /> - Your Contributions do not violate any applicable law concerning child pornography, or otherwise intended to protect the health or well-being of minors;<br /><br /> - Your Contributions do not include any offensive comments that are connected to race, national origin, gender, sexual preference, or physical handicap.Your Contributions do not otherwise violate, or link to material that violates, any